InvoxiPlayGames/condenstation/README.md

 ## License

-This isn't ready for the average person to use.
 This software is free software provided with absolutely no warranty under the terms of the GNU General Public License version 2, or later, at your choice.
 Read LICENSE.txt for more.

 ## Thanks/credits